Does not apply to sports. Team sports

 • d) luge.

-1. Which of the sports is classified as an individual game?
+1. Which sport is considered an individual sport?

 • b) table tennis;